 The Truth about Recovering RAID 5 with 2 Failed Disks

-You should start by rebuilding the data, then rebuilding the RAID with the same configuration and loading the data onto the recovered RAID.
+The process begins with rebuilding the data, followed by reconstructing the RAID with the same configuration, and then loading the data onto the recovered RAID.

 Why Does RAID 5 Fail?